jbranchaud/til/vim/increment-all-the-numbers.md

 :%s/\d\+/\=submatch(0)+1/g
 ```

-This will transform all digits in the buffer resulting in:
+This will transform all digits in the buffer, resulting in:

 ```
 2 3 a b c 46 124 1983